LIGHT

 Fail fast

-As you may notice that our Status object only supports one code and message.
+As you may notice, our Status object only supports one error code and message.
 This is the indication the framework validation is designed to fail fast.
 Whenever there is an error, the server will stop processing the request and return the error to the consumer immediately.
-There are two reasons on this design, and it is documented in fail-fast in the design section.
+There are several reasons for this design, and they are documented in fail-fast in the design section.

 ValidatorHandler